alexandec/angular2-basics/README.md

     this.people = peopleService.getHeroes();
   }
 }

+- Inject the real PersonService, or a mocked version.
+Component doesn't know the difference
 ```

 - When testing the component, mock the PersonService and inject the mock
 - Frequently used with http services
 -  You can use Angular's DI in React too (see http://blog.mgechev.com/ for a post on it)

+## Mobile
+- Two options for mobile apps: Ionic and NativeScript
+- Both have cli tools -- easy to get started
+- Ionic: mobile apps with Angular and Cordova (Ionic 2 uses Angular 2)
+- Ionic interface components = HTML/CSS/JS
+- NativeScript: Angular 2 native apps with native interfaces
+- NativeScript is fast, but there's more to maintain

 ## Trends
 - Small, tightly-scoped components with no side effects